civicrm/civicrm-dev-docs/docs/documentation/style-guide.md

 $ hub fork
 ```

-When your putting in any content that would be outputted by a shell command this should not have a `$` appended to it e.g.
+The output of a shell command should not have a `$` prepended. e.g.

 ```shell
 $ git remote -v